G-Milzink/CI_PP2_GS/README.md

 ### Form confirmation
 - Loads once the user has succesfully submitted a message.
 - Shows a short message thanking the user for completing the form and presents a link back to Home page.
-- user storie covered: 6
+- user story covered: 6

 <details><summary>Contact (confirmation)</summary>
 <img src="docs/features/contact/ft_contact_thanks.webp">